 customizatoiin

 Pro tip: Having an aesthetically pleasing profile picture, banner, and thumbnails can go a long way in boosting your exposure.
-Think about it, the more people scroll past your thumbnails, the less YouTube is going to recommend your videos.
+The more people scroll past your thumbnails, the less YouTube is going to recommend your videos.

 Uploading and editing videos